FRC1732/Learning/README.md

 See the DriveBackWardsTwice and DriveBackwards classes in the command package for an example of using the encoders.

+Play around with the commands a bit before you try out the challenge.

 Here are some resources to look at:

 https://wpilib.screenstepslive.com/s/currentCS/m/java/l/599717-encoders-measuring-rotation-of-a-wheel-or-other-shaft